 If you want to really give your site the ultimate boost, I suggest installing SmartCrawl, Smush, and Hummingbird.
 Get a free trial for all three right here.
 You can configure them in less than a half hour and see a major performance boost.
 When that happens, don’t forget to do a little happy dance.

-If you would like us to take care of this for you, call us to schedule a free consultation at 757-250-7338, or fill out this form and we’ll be in touch:
+Call us to schedule a free consultation at 757-250-7338, or fill out this form and we’ll be in touch: